Prof. Ljubomir Jankovic

 Ljubomir “Lubo” Jankovic has spent the past 35 years focusing on how environmental design of buildings can be improved using dynamic simulation, instrumental performance monitoring and utilisation of bio-based materials.

-His work on Designing Zero Carbon Buildings has contributed to the industry with monographs published in 2012, 2017, and the most recent one in press for 2024.
+His work on Designing Zero Carbon Buildings has contributed to the industry with monographs published in 2012, 2017, and 2024.
 His outputs in sustainable retrofitting are based on design and experimental performance evaluation and are widely cited.
 His work on reducing simulation performance gap has earned him a unique reputation in industry in designing buildings with hempcrete as a construction material.
 His work on changing the culture of building simulation from top-down to self-organised bottom-up approaches to computational fluid dynamics has introduced new thinking into industry.
 And his work on non-invasive experimental measurement of building physics properties has introduced a new method for quality control of building retrofit.
 Lubo’s invention of a new predictive control method for building heating and cooling utilises a compact genetic algorithm for machine learning of building physics properties, runs on a pocket size device and has a 30% energy reduction potential.
 The above outputs are in the context of £10+million of his research grant funding, with circa 120 publications and 900 citations.

 Lubo is a founding Director of two innovation companies pioneering sustainability solution for buildings and has worked as a consultant in over 40 engineering projects, delivering numerous solutions for industry.
 This included improving thermal comfort in buildings and resolving simulation performance gap occurring in buildings built from hemp-lime bio-composite materials, and on designing thermal performance of commercial buildings built from that material.